nicholascannon/matrix-algebra/README.md

 - `make` -> compiles and builds executable
 - `make run` -> runs executable in ./bin
 - `make clean` -> cleans project (removes object files)

+**NOTE**
+May need to change the `CC` value in makefile.
+I'm running on osx and had to use gcc-9 as gcc is just a symlink to clang on osx =(